budjmt/WreckEngine/README.md

 # WreckEngine

-Originally conceived to support a wrecking-ball crane game, WreckEngine has more-or-less become my engine implementation playground.
+Originally conceived to support a wrecking-ball crane game, WreckEngine has more-or-less become an engine implementation playground.
 Someday that game will be the demo.

 General Goals:
-- Explore collision physics to the best of my ability
+- Explore collision physics
-- Implement interesting functionality found in other engines while trying to streamline it
+- Implement/attempt to streamline interesting functionality found in other engines
 - Take advantage of the modern C++ toolkit
-- Learn advanced graphics programming concepts, as needed
+- Learn advanced graphics programming concepts
-- Make the engine simple to use and reuse, so it might actually be taken advantage of
+- Make the engine simple to use and reuse

 Stuff I've Done:
 - Arbitrary Mesh Colliders